sourcefuse/loopback4-microservice-catalog/services/authentication-service/README.md

 You can find documentation for some of the providers available in this service [here](./src/providers/README.md)

+## ATTENTION

+We would like to inform you that we have deprecated `'/auth/login-token'` due to security vulnerabilities.
+Your immediate action is required to transition away from its usage.
+We encourage you to transition to OAuth-compliant APIs such as `'/auth/login'` and `'/auth/token'` for secure authentication and data exchange.
+Refer to our documentation and reach out for support if needed.
+Your cooperation is appreciated in safeguarding our systems integrity.

 #### Common Headers

 Authorization: Bearer <token> where <token> is a JWT token signed using JWT issuer and secret.